Adeh1626/Python-for-Beginners-Data-Analysis-/README.md

 ## How to Use:
 The program is user-friendly and no special knowledge is required to operate it.
 1. Launch the Program
 The Random Quote Reader starts with the user running the program by clicking the “Run” button.
 ![image](https://github.com/Adeh1626/Python-for-Beginners-Data-Analysis-/assets/146608847/eae38ed9-8766-4678-a014-a816a5353ad3)

 2. Choose an Option
 Upon launching, a welcome message and 3 lists of API is displayed.
 The user is asked to make a choice from the lists displayed.
 ![image](https://github.com/Adeh1626/Python-for-Beginners-Data-Analysis-/assets/146608847/4b7195bc-902d-4c8f-b71b-b72353d80d3a)

-3. Retrieve Quotes
+4. Retrieve Quotes
 When the user picks a number, the program gets data based on the user’s choice.
 If the number falls between 1 and 3, it will display quotes.
 If the user enters 1, a message stating the type of quote is displayed.
 In this case, it is the Random Famous Quotes on Science and Technology.
 ![image](https://github.com/Adeh1626/Python-for-Beginners-Data-Analysis-/assets/146608847/62e3daf5-0d7d-461c-9059-a2fc3995fe48)
 For each item in the list of quotes, the program iterates and prints its content, author, and category.
 This process applies when a user enters 2 or 3.
 If a user enters 2, Random Quotes on History/Civil Rights are shown, and if 3, Random Quotes on Love/Happiness are displayed.

-4. Incorrect Choice:
+6. Incorrect Choice
 If the user selects a number outside 1 – 4, it will display an error message and let the user try again.
 ![image](https://github.com/Adeh1626/Python-for-Beginners-Data-Analysis-/assets/146608847/0d5907b1-43d8-4744-ab56-b40a8621c750)

-5. Quit program:
+7. Quit program
 To quit the program, the user selects 4 and it displays “Quit!”
 ![image](https://github.com/Adeh1626/Python-for-Beginners-Data-Analysis-/assets/146608847/7642d246-a0e7-44bf-9588-59c9708ce889)